cliffc2/cliffnotes/README.md

 cliffc notes test
 >Nov.
 15 2019 - These are my notes to load jormungandr.
 The code is changing daily so check the telegram group for updates.
 References to other guides are below.

-_This is currently under review and construction_ from 10-3-2019 \
+_This is currently under review and construction_ from 10-3-2019

 TO LOAD JORMUNGANDR FROM THE BINARIES GO HERE

 https://github.com/input-output-hk/jormungandr/releases/

-After you load the binaries, you will need to make a 2 folders (jormungandr folder and a temp/storage folder) then create the node-config.yaml (save file in the jormungandr folder).
+After you load the binaries, you will need to make a 2 folders (jormungandr folder and a temp/storage folder) then create the node-config.yaml (or config.yaml then save the file in the jormungandr folder).

 NOTE - 0.7.0 IS USING ```jormungandr --genesis-block-hash dceef4d6696ead83eadb5104c6383e1905aa81fc7a79ea2ca87a97c2bfd2f4a1 --config config.yaml ```
 All the notes below are old examples.